maulahaz/maulahaz.github.io/README.md

 ## About Me

-I'm just an ordinari person who likes a lot in coding
+I'm just an ordinary person who likes a lot in coding